fstab50/gensec/README.md

 <a name="top"></a>
 * * *
-# General Security Utilities | Linux
+# Security Utilities | Linux
 * * *

 ## Summary

-Library of security utilities.
+Library of malware and vulnerability scanning utilities for Linux.
 Many of these utilities are augmented with functionality for use via [Amazon Web Services'](http://aws.amazonaws.com) Service.
 It is highly recommended that you have a valid account with Amazon Web Services.

 If you do not have an account, [start here](https://aws.amazon.com) with AWS.

-## Contents

 Each directory encapsulates all of the required contents for a separate function.
 Where possible, each directory will contain a script-specific README with the following sections: